huiyuxie/huiyuxie.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/trixi.png" width="150" height="150">
     <p>
-    This project, supported by <a href="https://about.google/">Google</a> and <a href="https://julialang.org/">Julia</a>, focuses on accelerating the partial differential equation (PDE) discretization process using CUDA.
-The project serves as a GPU accelerator for <a href="https://github.com/trixi-framework/Trixi.jl">Trixi.jl</a>, employing <a href="https://github.com/JuliaGPU/CUDA.jl">CUDA.jl</a> and <a href="https://docs.nvidia.com/cuda/cuda-c-programming-guide/contents.html">CUDA/C++</a> for high-performance parallel computing.
-The project is currently under development.
+    This project, supported by <a href="https://julialang.org/">Julia</a> and <a href="https://about.google/">Google</a>, focuses on accelerating the partial differential equation (PDE) discretization process by parallel programming.
+The project serves as a GPU accelerator for <a href="https://github.com/trixi-framework/Trixi.jl">Trixi.jl</a>, employing <a href="https://github.com/JuliaGPU/CUDA.jl">CUDA.jl</a> (with support for <a href="https://github.com/JuliaGPU/AMDGPU.jl">AMDGPU.jl</a>, <a href="https://github.com/JuliaGPU/oneAPI.jl">	OneAPI.jl</a>, and <a href="https://github.com/JuliaGPU/Metal.jl">Metal.jl</a> incoming) to achieve high-performance computing.
     </p>
     <div style="clear: both"></div>
   </div>